Hultan/chessImager/readme.md

 ### Medium:

 Here is a slightly more advanced example, that adds a highlighted square, an annotation and a move.
+For this we need to create a context object, using the `imager.NewContext()` method.

-This example also uses the styles that are defined in the `default.json` files, would be:
+This example also uses the styles that are defined in the `default.json` files:

 ```go
    // Create a new imager using embedded default.json settings